jhu-oose-f24/Team-SuperSurveyors/README.md

 `npm` is required to run this web app.
 1. Go into `client` folder, run `npm install`
 1. Go into `server` folder, run `npm install`
-2. Go into the root folder, run `npm install`, then `npm run start`.
+1. Go into the root folder, run `npm install`, then `npm run start`.
 This will start up both the front and back end.

 ## About
 Our app is a survey platform where people will be able to create their own serveys as well as do other people's surveys.
 We would like to foster an environment where users are incentivized to try other people's surveys so that their own surveys are advertised to other people.
 We'd also like to increase convenience of exposing these surveys to people around the world so that the survey creators can obtain all sorts of perspectives and audiences.
 This is not possible in traditional methods and mainstream survey apps.

-## Iteration 1 Feautures
+## Iteration 1 Features
 * Users can create a survey with a collection of different types of questions (will create unique user functionality and authentication in future iteration)
 * Users can view all the surveys created
 * Basic Firebase Firestore setup (works in the frontend, will be put in the backend in a future iteration.)

+## Iteration 2 Features
+* User authentication implemented.
+Entire backbone of `user` document storage in Firebase along with helper functions for Firebase related actions such as viewing survey results and  updating profile information.
+* Profile page implemented.
+We acknowledge the recommendation to do this feature in a later iteration, but we strongly believed that this functionality needed to be developed for the future need-to-have features (data visualization, recommendation algorithm, etc.).
+We also consulted with Yoohyuk beforehand, and he agreed that our iteration could be this "setting up" since all the other crucial features required this set up beforehand.
+* Basic survey results dialog screen, providing the survey creator with all the responses made to their survey.